 Find out which moving expenses are tax deductible and which conditions you need to satisfy.

 If you’re moving in Toronto or elsewhere, you might not be aware that your moving expenses may be tax deductible.
-That’s right – according to the Canada Revenue Agency, you can claim moving expenses on our taxes, but only if they’re eligible.
+That’s right – according to the Canada Revenue Agency, you can claim moving expenses on your taxes, but only if they’re eligible.
 To be eligible, you’ll need to satisfy a few conditions.
 But don’t worry, there’s nothing complex to figuring out which expenses are deductible and which aren’t.

 Can you claim moving expenses on your taxes?

 For starters, in order to claim expenses, you must be moving for work or school.
 Those are broad categories which include moving to work at a new job, running a business at a new location, or starting full-time coursework at a university.
-In addition, your new home has to be at least 40 kilometres closer to your new workplace or school than your previous home was.
+In addition, your new home has to be at least 40 kilometers closer to your new workplace or school than your previous home was.

 Moving for work